andrew/ultimate-awesome/README.md

 - [World-Simulator](https://github.com/ALEEEHU/World-Simulator) - Simulating the Real World: Survey & Resources, which contains our survey "Simulating the Real World: A Unified Survey of Multimodal Generative Models" and Awesome-Text2X-Resources.
 Watch this repository for the latest updates! 🔥.
 - [awesome-synthetic-datasets](https://github.com/davanstrien/awesome-synthetic-datasets) - Awesome synthetic (text) datasets.
 - [awesome-scientific-python](https://github.com/rossant/awesome-scientific-python) - A curated list of awesome scientific Python resources.
+- [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
+It supports smart contracts just like Ethereum does, and also offers several additional native services.
+The network is governed by leading organizations around the world.
 - [awesome-differential-privacy](https://github.com/menisadi/awesome-differential-privacy) - List of differential-privacy related resources.
 - [awesome-cancer-variant-resources](https://github.com/seandavi/awesome-cancer-variant-resources) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-tss](https://github.com/ZenGo-X/awesome-tss) - A curated list of distributed key generation and threshold signatures implementations.